source-academy/cs1101s/README.md

 *How to answer a question?*

 Simply go to the issues tab in this repository and select a question based on the title.
 If you want to answer, simply respond to the issue with your explanation.
 You may use markdown to format your answers as well.
+Use the terminology of the textbook and lectures.

 If you have any more questions, please let us know via piazza or by raising it to any of the staff members.